sethladd/dep_assert_with_optional_message/proposal.md

 #3      _RawReceivePortImpl._handleMessage (dart:isolate-patch/isolate_patch.dart:148)
 ```

-Because failed asserts can trigger from the framework, and not a user's code,
+Because failed asserts can often trigger from the framework, and not a user's code,
 the user is left wondering "Why did this happen?
 What can I do about it?
 Did I mess
 up, or did my framework fail?".